 Augustus Saint-Gaudens was an Irish born American sculptor who was asked by Roosevelt in 1904 to design an alternative version of the $20 coin to make the coin more attractive.
 Saint-Gaudens worked at the mint from 1905 until his death in 1907.
-His design on the coin is known as one of the most beautiful designs on a US coin.
+His design is known as one of the most beautiful designs on a US coin.
 The design continued to be used several years after his death.

 The St. Gaudens gold $20 shows an eagle flying left through a sunset.
 The inscription “United Stated of America – Twenty Dollars” is set above the eagle.

-From 1908, the controversial motto “In God We Trust” was added just above the sunrise, below the flying eagle.
+From 1908, the motto “In God We Trust” was added just above the sunrise, below the flying eagle.